DamonMohammadbagher/NativePayload_MP/README.md

     step3: [win]                NativePayload_MP2.exe 192.168.56.1 443
 --------------------------------------------

-NativePayload_MPAgent.cs (this code is our backdoor tool)
+NativePayload_MPAgent.cs (this code is our backdoor tool, working in memory only, without network connection)

  usage: